Home

 Combination of the two variants of the first step

-When Rembrandt observes a scene part of which is quasi-static and part is rapid movement, he combines the two variants in the same drawing.
+When Rembrandt observes a scene part of which is quasi-static and part is rapid movement, he combines the two variants into a single drawing.

 Second step